 Function of your Kidneys

-Your kidneys remove waste and fluid from your blood to make urine.
+Your kidneys are of vital importance for the removal waste and fluid from your blood to make urine.
 They play a vital role in the detoxification process of your body.
 If there is an over-consumption much of certain waste products, chemicals and toxic substance together with not enough fluid in your bloodstream, these wastes products build up and stick together in your kidneys.
 These clumps of waste products are called kidney stones.

 - Dehydration.
 Not drinking enough water each day can increase your risk of kidney stones.
 It is important to drink 8 – 10 glasses of filtered water per day.
 Drinking more than two cups of coffee per day, alcohol and soft drink as these dehydrate the body.

 - Diet & Food.
 Eating a diet that’s high in animal protein, animal fat, sodium (salt) and sugar may increase your risk of some types of kidney stones.
 This is especially true with a high-sodium diet.
 Too much salt in your diet increases the amount of calcium your kidneys must filter and significantly increases your risk of kidney stones.
 Eliminating processed, packaged and fast foods will help to prevent kidney stones along with other positive lifestyle changes.